Sunrisepeak/dstruct/README.md

 ## Features

-- Easily portable, no dependent std
+- Easily portable, no dependent std-lib
 - Easy to use, like std-lib style
 - Easy to learn, customize, and improve
 - Provides custom allocators interface